ukparliament/ontologies/meta/weeknotes/2020/47/index.md

 ## Return to motion mountain

 Librarian Jayne and Michael attempted to stretch their limited brains around another mail from Mr Evans.
 This time on the question of questions not being decided.
 A couple of small matters were cleared up, again with David and Matt.
 They have now reconciled questions not decided as a result of being talked out and questions being not decided on the grounds of being inquorate into a single step.
 And made questions not decided on being talked out allowed from the moment the motion is moved.
-At least so long as another motion to exempt the first motion from being decided past the moment of interuption has not been agreed.
+At least so long as another motion to exempt the first motion from not being decided past the moment of interruption has not been agreed.
+Quite remarkable how Parliament nudges you in the direction of the triple negative.
 Jayne and Michael both look forward to redrawing their motion map with logic gates.
 They really do.

 ## Our librarians' SPARQL library